Quannguyen-0512/Edu-Drone-/README.md

 ### The new direction: Rapid Scout, a fire-scouting drone

-When finished my 5-inch drone, I started planning for a new mission that my drone could do based on some interesting features of FPV drone such as GPS mapping and Poshold.
+When I finished my 5-inch drone, I started planning a new mission for it, built around features FPV flight controllers already offer, such as GPS navigation and Position Hold.

 The idea behind Rapid Scout: